Sentiment-trader/ipal-contracts/README.md

 ## Technical Architecture

-IPAL's architecture is built on Ethereum smart contracts implementing the ERC4908 standard, which extends ERC721 to include time-limited access controls.
-This architecture enables secure, transparent, and efficient knowledge exchange without intermediaries.
+IPAL's architecture is built on Ethereum smart contracts that extend the ERC721 standard to support time-limited access controls.
+This design enables secure, transparent, and efficient knowledge exchange without intermediaries.

 ```mermaid
 ---